9QIX/Google-Cybersecurity-Certification-Notes/VI. Sound the Alarm - Detection and Response/Week 1/III. Incident response tools.md

 # The value of documentation

-- **Documentation Defined:** Documentation is any recorded content, which can take various forms like audio, digital text, handwritten notes, or videos.
+- **Documentation Defined:** **[[Documentation]]** is any recorded content, which can take various forms like audio, digital text, handwritten notes, or videos.
 The purpose of documentation is to provide instructions and guidance on specific topics.
+	- **Types of Documentation:** There are multiple types of documentation used in incident response, including:
+		- Playbooks
+		- Incident handler's journals
+		- Policies
+		- Plans
+		- Final reports
-- **Types of Documentation:** There are multiple types of documentation used in incident response, including playbooks, incident handler's journals, policies, plans, and final reports.
-The video highlights that there's no industry-standard for documentation, and organizations often customize their documentation practices based on their specific needs and legal requirements.
+	- The video highlights that there's no industry-standard for documentation, and organizations often customize their documentation practices based on their specific needs and legal requirements.
 - **Importance of Effective Documentation:** Effective documentation plays a crucial role in reducing uncertainty and confusion, particularly during security incidents when urgency is paramount.
 Clear, consistent, and accurate documentation enables security professionals to respond swiftly and decisively.
 - **Documentation Tools:** Various tools and software can be employed for documentation, such as word processors (e.g., Google Docs, OneNote, Evernote, Notepad++), ticketing systems (e.g., Jira), Google Sheets, audio recorders, cameras, and handwritten notes.
 - **Ongoing Discussion:** The video concludes by mentioning that the discussion on documentation has just begun, and learners will soon apply their documentation skills using their incident handler's journal.